pods-framework/pods/readme.txt

 * IMPROVED: Icon font used for Pods admin icon.
 * IMPROVED: Elaborated on what data is and isn't deleted when Pods data is reset.
 * ADDED: Compatibility with Github updater plugin.
-* UPDATED: New youtube video in reame.
+* UPDATED: New youtube video in readme.
 * ADDED: Ability to use .permalink traversal for taxonomy term archive links.
+* ADDED: Support for term splitting in WordPress 4.2.
+* REMOVED: Extra meta data with _pods_ prefix
+* FIXED: Issue where multiple post type Pods objects called in same session were treated as the same in cache.
+* FIXED: Double slashing in PodsView class.
+* IMPROVED: URL escaping in PodsUI

 = 2.5.1.2 - March 16th, 2015 =
 * Security Update: We recommend all Pods 2.x installations be updated to the latest version of Pods